Submission to Royal Commission into the Protection and Detention of Children in the Northern Territory

 No-one could work out why, as Yolŋu had no major avenue to access international economic and political happenings and only had regional information to draw on.
 Some clans were accused of falling out of relationship with the Macassans.
 It was thought maybe they had stopped the trade.
 Others wondered if it had something to do with the Balanda from Darwin.
 It wasn’t until Yolŋu had their own Yolŋu Radio service around 2005 that they finally discovered the Macassan trade had been stopped by legislation of the South Australian government in 1906.

 To make matters worse no more trade was coming from the south of Arnhem Land either.
 Yolŋu attributed this to the Balanda pastoral companies to the south and the Balanda police station at the Roper Bar.
-Its infamous reputation for the killing of Aboriginal people moving backwards and forwards cross the Roper River that marked the boundary of southern Arnhem Land was already well known.
+Its infamous reputation for the killing of Aboriginal people moving backwards and forwards across the Roper River that marked the boundary of southern Arnhem Land was already well known.
 The ancient trade from central Australia into Arnhem Land had stopped with products like central Australia boomerangs and red ochre now being unavailable.

 This left inland southern Yolŋu clans who once had prized commodities to trade to the north coast for the incoming international trade with no products.
 And the northern clans also now had no international products to trade inland.